Calophyllum inophyllum

 Calophyllum inophyllum is a large evergreen plant, commonly called tamanu, oil-nut, mastwood, beach calophyllum or beautyleaf.
-It is native to tropical Asia and Wallacea.
+It is native to the Old World Tropics, from Africa through Asia to Australia and Polynesia.
 Due to its importance as a source of timber for the traditional shipbuilding of large outrigger ships, it has been spread in prehistoric times by the migrations of the Austronesian peoples to the islands of Oceania and Madagascar, along with other members of the genus Calophyllum.
-It has since been naturalized in regions in the East African coast.
+It has since been naturalized in regions of the East African coast.
 It is also a source of the culturally important tamanu oil.

 Names

 Calophyllum inophyllum is also known as Alexandrian laurel balltree, beach touriga, Borneo-mahogany, Indian doomba oiltree, Indian-laurel, laurelwood, red poon, satin touriga, and tacamahac-tree.
-In Island Southeast Asia and Oceania, they are also commonly known as bintangur, bitaog, tamanu, or kamani.
-In India it is known as Polanga (ପୋଲାଙ୍ଗ) in Odia, Punnag (पुन्नाग) in Marathi and Punnai in Tamil languages.
+In Island Southeast Asia and Oceania, it is also commonly known as bintangur, bitaog, tamanu, or kamani.
+In Kiswahili it is known as Mtondoo.

 Description

 Tree and leaves

-Calophyllum inophyllum is a low-branching and slow-growing tree, it spreads with a broad and irregular crown.
+Calophyllum inophyllum is a low-branching and slow-growing tree, which spreads with a broad and irregular crown.
 It usually reaches 8 to 30 m in height.
+Its trunk is thick and covered with black and cracked bark.

 Flowers

-Flowering can occur perennially, but usually two distinct flowering periods are observed twice a year, in late spring from April to June and in late autumn from October to December.
+Flowering can occur perennially, but usually two distinct flowering periods are observed each year: in late spring from April to June, and in late autumn from October to December.
 The flower is 25 to 30 mm wide and occurs in racemose or paniculate inflorescences consisting of four to 15 flowers.
-It has a sweet fragrance which attracts many insects to pollinate it.
+It has a sweet fragrance, which attracts many insects to pollinate it.
+The blooming is all-year-round.
+The fruit (the ballnut) appears as rounded and green drupe with 2–4 cm in diameter and a single large seed is located at the center.

 Fruit

 The fruit (the ballnut) is a round, green drupe measuring 2 to 4 cm in diameter.
 When ripe, the fruit is wrinkled and its color varies from yellow to brownish-red.
+It has thin spongy flesh with a taste slightly like apple.